Gifu-Hashima Station: History

+Details

 Gifu-Hashima Station is served only by the Tokaido Shinkansen, and is located 396.3 km from the terminus of the line at Tokyo.
 Shin-Hashima Station, the terminal of the Meitetsu Hashima Line is located in front of the Shinkansen station and provides railway access to the city of Gifu.

-Station layout

 The station has two island platforms serving four tracks, with two additional centre tracks for non-stop passing trains.
 The station has a Midori no Madoguchi staffed ticket office.